SamBailey6194/pointless_impressions/docs/markdowns/TESTINGNOTES.md

 You can see the automatic testing table [here](docs/markdowns/AUTOMATICTESTING.md).

 **Important**: Due to time constraints only US001, US002, US003 and US008 Backend TDD and BDD tests were implemented.
+I also only noted down the manual tests for the same user stories.
 The importance of completing the project to a high standard was prioritised over completing all tests.

 For TDD I used TestCase for Django and Jest for JavaScript